cferdinandi/adventure/content/rules.md

 : The player is attempting to sneak up on a camp and surprise them.
 It's nighttime, making them harder to see.
 They roll 3D6 and take the best two dice.

 Disadvantage
 : An evil wizard uses a spell to shroud the cavern in darkness, and the player cannot see them.
-They attempt to shoot an arrow at wizard through the darkness at a target they can't see.
+The player attempts to shoot an arrow at wizard through the darkness at a target they can't see.
 They roll roll 3D6 and take the worst two dice.
-{{</callout>}}

-### Teamwork

-Adventure is a cooperative, team game.
-The more you work together, the more likely you are to succeed.

-- **For group tasks**, like trying to cross a river or sneak into a castle, if at least half of the party succeeds, everyone does.
-- **For individual tasks**, if a player can reasonably assist a teammate, the teammate _rolls with advantage_.

-{{<callout title="Example">}}

-<p class="margin-bottom-small">A three-person party is trying to sneak into the castle undetected.
-The Game Master asks for a roll.</p>

-- If all three players make their roll, the party succeeds.
-- If one player fails and two succeed, the party still succeeds.
-- If two players fail, but one succeeds, they all fail.
 {{</callout>}}

 ### Rolls are optional